dhanibaharzah/golang-auth-jwt/README.md

 |   |   |   |   +-- utils
 |   |   |   |   |   |-- utils.go
 ```
-Ensure you create the `gamorvi` directory in your `github.com` directory. `cd` into the `gamorvi` directory before `git clone https://github.com/gamorvi/restful-api-with-golang.git`
+Ensure you create the `quantum` directory in your `github.com` directory. `cd` into the `quantum` directory before `git clone https://github.com/dhanibaharzah/golang-auth-jwt.git`

 ## Download the packages used to create this rest API
 Run the following Golang commands to install all the necessary packages.
 These packages will help you set up a web server, ORM for interacting with your db, mysql driver for db connection, load your environment variables from the .env file and generate JWT tokens.